Octanic/oddb/README.md

 let videoIndex = parseInt(Math.random() * dadosIniciais.categorias[catIndex].videos.length);
 ```

 This allows me to get:
-a) a random category
+- a random category
-b) a random video inside a category
+- a random video inside a category

-Then, my BannerMain component is declared like that
+Then, my `BannerMain` component is declared like that
 ```html
 <BannerMain
     videoTitle={dadosIniciais.categorias[catIndex].videos[videoIndex].titulo}